christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 BAM QC with Picard (https://broadinstitute.github.io/picard/)

 - [x] CreateSequenceDictionary (one-time generation of sequence dictionary for reference genome FASTA)
-- [ ] CleanSam
+- [x] CleanSam (avoid errors from reads mapping over ends of chromosomes; happened in sample 15)
-- [ ] Annotate with AddOrReplaceReadGroups
+- [x] Annotate with AddOrReplaceReadGroups
-- [ ] Merge BAMs for each sample with samtools
+- [x] Merge BAMs for each sample with samtools
-- [ ] SortSam to sort BAMs by coordinate
+- [x] SortSam to sort BAMs by coordinate
 	* Broad does ReorderSam -> MarkDuplicates instead of SortSam.
-SortSam sorts by coordinate, while ReorderSam sorts by the ordering in the provided reference genome file and drops reads that don't map to the provided reference.
-That seems counter-productive for STAR's novel junction discovery, so I'm going with SortSam.
+SortSam sorts by coordinate, while ReorderSam sorts by the ordering in the provided reference genome file **and drops reads that don't map to the provided reference**.
+That seems counter-productive for STAR's novel junction discovery, so I've decided to use SortSam.
-- [ ] BuildBamIndex (faster with coordinate-sorted BAMs)
+- [x] BuildBamIndex (faster with coordinate-sorted BAMs)
-- [ ] MarkDuplicates
+- [x] MarkDuplicates
 	* "When the input is coordinate-sorted, unmapped mates of mapped records and supplementary/secondary alignments are not marked as duplicates.
 However, when the input is query-sorted (actually query-grouped), then unmapped mates and secondary/supplementary reads are not excluded from the duplication test and can be marked as duplicate reads." -https://broadinstitute.github.io/picard/command-line-overview.html#MarkDuplicates
-- [ ] EstimateLibraryComplexity
+- [x] EstimateLibraryComplexity
-- [ ]  CollectMultipleMetrics
+- [x] CollectMultipleMetrics
-	- [ ]  CollectAlignmentSummaryMetrics
+	- [x] CollectAlignmentSummaryMetrics (main output: txt file)
-	- [ ]  CollectInsertSizeMetrics
+	- [x] CollectInsertSizeMetrics (pdf)
-	- [ ]  QualityScoreDistribution (not supported by MultiQC)
+	- [x] QualityScoreDistribution (not supported by MultiQC) (pdf)
-	- [ ]  MeanQualityByCycle (not supported by MultiQC)
+	- [x] MeanQualityByCycle (not supported by MultiQC) (pdf)
-	- [ ]  CollectBaseDistributionByCycle
+	- [x] CollectBaseDistributionByCycle (pdf)
+	- [x] CollectGcBiasMetrics (pdf)
-	- [ ]  CollectGcBiasMetrics (If necessary, using cqn with DESeq2: https://www.biostars.org/p/259378/ and in https://bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html)
+		* (If necessary, using cqn with DESeq2: https://www.biostars.org/p/259378/ and in https://bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html)
+		* From the GC% of 100 base windows, looks like chick has an AT-rich genome.
+From the normalized coverage, it also looks like there's some GC bias (preferential amplification of GC-rich fragmentS) due to how coverage generally increases with GC%.
+Most likely, the GC-bias will be consistent across samples, so there won't be a need to correct it out.
+	- [x] CollectQualityYieldMetrics (txt)
-	- [ ] CollectQualityYieldMetrics (May be redundant with FastQC since not doing GATK base recalibration, but technically it's measuring MapQ instead of Phred.
-See https://sequencing.qcfail.com/articles/mapq-values-are-really-useful-but-their-implementation-is-a-mess/)
+		* May be redundant with FastQC since not doing GATK base recalibration, but technically it's measuring MapQ instead of Phred.
+See https://sequencing.qcfail.com/articles/mapq-values-are-really-useful-but-their-implementation-is-a-mess/
 	* Not doing CollectRnaSeqMetrics because it requires a refFlat instead of GTF annotation file (https://github.com/broadinstitute/picard/issues/805)
 	* Not doing CollectSequencingArtifactMetrics because we aren't interested in SNPs